zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 “I'm even more of a genius than I thought,” Victori a says.
 A “genius” (genius) is a very smart or intelligent person, someone who is sm arter than the rest of us.
 In the twentieth century, we often talked about Einste in as being one of the geniuses of science.
 Victoria says that she is smar ter then she even realized because she has created this subliminal advertising  by putting the logo on the bottom of the star’s shoes.

-Now let's listen to the dialog this time, at a norm al speed.
+Now let's listen to the dialog this time, at a normal speed.

 [start of dialog]